Vincent S. Perez: Independent business activities

 Pérez has been an independent director of regional companies in Australia, the Philippines, and Singapore.
-He is an independent director of ST Telemedia, the Temasek holding company for telecom, data centers and mobile technology, and an Independent Board Director of Banco de Oro, the Philippines’ largest domestic bank.
-He is a member of the advisory boards of Bhutan Foundation, New Zealand Trade Enterprise, Geneva-based Pictet Clean Energy Fund, and the Yale Center for Business and Environment.
+He is an independent director of ST Telemedia and Banco de Oro.
+He is a member of the advisory boards of Bhutan Foundation, New Zealand Trade and Enterprise, Geneva-based Pictet Clean Energy Fund, and the Yale Center for Business and the Environment.

-Pérez and his family have had a long affinity with the frontier island of Palawan in western Philippines.
+Pérez and his family have had a long affinity with the island of Palawan.
 He and his brother Miguel set up Stellar Sea Farms to raise red tilapia in sea cages in Culion.
-They once owned Puerco island in Green Island Bay and currently own Dilumacad or Helicopter island in El Nido.
-In 2000, he founded Asian Conservation Company, an innovative venture philanthropy with like-minded conservationists, and together they acquired El Nido Resorts.
-With a management team from Next Century Partners, they transformed it into an award-winning eco-tourism destination in Palawan by pursuing a quadruple bottom line philosophy.
+They once owned Puerco Island in Green Island Bay and currently own Dilumacad or Helicopter Island in El Nido.
+In 2000, he co-founded Asian Conservation Company, an innovative venture philanthropy with like-minded conservationists, and together they acquired El Nido Resorts.
+With a management team from Next Century Partners, they transformed it into an award-winning eco-tourism destination in Palawan and then sold it to Ayala Land in 2013.

 Philanthropy

 His philanthropy is dedicated to the environment and conservation.
 Pérez has long been involved with World Wide Fund for Nature (WWF) starting with arranging debt-for-nature swaps.
-He was a founding trustee of WWF-Philippines in 1996.
+He was a founding trustee of WWF-Philippines in 1996 and is a member of its national advisory council.
 Pérez was elected to the International Board of WWF, the governing body of the global WWF network, and a member of the boards of WWF-China and WWF-US.
 He was active with Malampaya Foundation, Sikat Solar Car Challenge Foundation, Stiftung Solarenergie Foundation, and in marine conservation through Asian Conservation Foundation.

 Writings

 Pérez has written a few publications: “Chasing Moonlight” narrated a sailing voyage during his 50th year; “Chasing Sunsets”, a compilation of 58 haiku poetry of his travels; and “Chasing Cherry Blossoms”, a hiking travelogue with his three brothers in Japan.
 He co-published “Voices from the Islands” featuring how El Nido Resorts became a showcase of sustainable tourism.
+He was also a contributor to a marine biological publication on scallops in Palawan waters.